SlugBot/web/guide.md

 *More coming soon...*

 ## Scanning
 You are going to want to make sure your account is malware free - but malware processes aren't always easy to detect.
 Use the <span class="command-link" data-command="scan"/> command to start a **SCAN** process.
-Scans cost SC - so be careful about performing them too often.
-You can optionally state a suspected attacker or specify a process type to limit your search to; As you can only scan at most a number of processes equal to your SCANNER lvl, narrowing your search will increase the chance of scanning the process you want.
+Scanning allows you to identify ANY process that exists - not just ones planted on you - so you'll want to specify a target to scan.
+To scan yourself state your username after the command.
+You can also state specific process types and/or attackers; As you can only scan at most a number of processes equal to your SCANNER lvl, narrowing your search will increase the chance of scanning the process you want.

 Once you've **SCAN**ned, any detected processes will be displayed in your IDENTIFIED PROCESSES menu tab.
 You may see that some details of the process are still unidentified.
 Most processes require a few **SCAN**s to fully identify.

 You can also identify malware by accessing the attacker's account and viewing their OUTBOUND PROCESSES.
 You can only uncover the owner of the process, but its a good way of finding that a process exists.

 You are not limited to only scanning processes planted on yourself; You can also scan for processes planted on other people.
-This can be useful for finding good marks, defending other members, or hijacking profitable processes.
+This can be useful for finding good marks, defending other members, removing defenses or hijacking profitable processes.

 ## Cleaning and Hijacking
 Once you've identified a process, you may want to remove it or hijack it.
 Use the <span class="command-link" data-command="clean"/> or <span class="command-link" data-command="hijack"/> commands respectively to begin process.
 The more properties of the process you've identified, the more likely it will be successfully removed. **A bypass on the process' owner is required to hijack a process.**